 LIBI takes its duty seriously to inform students and other campus community members of threatening situations and how they can best protect themselves from harm.
-Information pertaining to crime-related and other potentially threatening situations is provided in an accurate and timely fashion for use by students and other college community members to reduce their chances of becoming victims.
+Information pertaining to crime-related and other potentially threatening situations is provided in an accurate and timely fashion for use by students and other College community members to reduce their chances of becoming victims.
 The method or methods used to notify the community will depend on the severity, location, and type of incident and the ongoing nature of the threat.
 The sections below outline the processes and methods of dissemination, who is responsible, and the circumstances under which a timely warning would be issued.
 Please read these sections carefully.

-DECISION TO ISSUE CLERY TIMELY WARNING NOTICE RESPONSIBILITY OF THE DECISION TEAM:
+DECISION TO ISSUE CLERY TIMELY WARNING NOTICE - RESPONSIBILITY OF THE DECISION TEAM

-The decision to issue a Clery Timely Warning notice or an Emergency Notification is made in coordination and consultation between the Director of Operations and the Provost, the Assistant Campus Director, and the college President.
-In an extreme emergency, the notification process will be implemented at the sole direction of the Director of Operations, the Provost, the Assistant Campus Director, the President or a properly qualified designee.
+The decision to issue a Clery Timely Warning notice or an Emergency Notification is made in coordination and consultation between the Provost, the Campus Director, the College President, and the Chair of the Campus Safety and Security Committee.
+In an extreme emergency, the notification process will be implemented at the sole direction of the Provost, the Campus Director, the President, or a properly qualified designee.

-NOTIFICATION AND RESPONSE: TIMELY WARNINGS AND EMERGENCY NOTIFICATIONS
+NOTIFICATION & RESPONSE: TIMELY WARNINGS & EMERGENCY NOTIFICATIONS